-The UP Makalu2, the predecessor to the new model, was well-loved by pilots for its easy handling.
-With the Makalu3 we wanted to remain true to that general description while improving all parameters of the wing, and we also wanted to increase the dynamics a little.
+The UP Summit XC2, the predecessor to the new model, was well-loved by pilots for its high performance in combination with very a high passive safety level, which made flying it a genuine pleasure.
+With the Summit XC2 we wanted to remain true to that general description while improving all parameters of the wing, and we also wanted to increase the dynamics a little.
 In order to reach this ambitious goal we had to design a completely new wing.
-Right from the moment you inflate the new Makalu3 you will notice a very high degree of canopy solidity - the wing transmits a very reassuring feel through the risers - but also a playfulness that will inspire the beanie crowd!
-Reactions to collapses are reassuringly unspectacular, and the Makalu3 fulfils the LTF09/EN B test criteria with flying colours.
+Right from the moment you inflate the new Summit XC2 you will notice a very high degree of canopy solidity - the wing transmits a very reassuring feel through the risers - but also a playfulness that will inspire the beanie crowd!

+Reactions to collapses are reassuringly unspectacular, and the Summit XC2 fulfils the LTF09/EN C test criteria with flying colours.
+And lets not forget that this is a wing with a performance that matches even wings in the EN D class.

-These characteristics make the Makalu3 the perfect all-round flying machine, appealing to pilots of almost all levels; the Beginner, the Weekend Warrior, even pilots stepping down from the higher classes.
+These cahracterisitics make the Summit XC2 the perfekct allround flying machine, apealing to pilots of quasi all levels; the up-and-coming performance pilot, the Weekend Warrior, the XC ace, even pilots stepping down from the higher classes.